chrisbsd/dpi_analysis/README.md

 * Clone the repository and cd into it
 * Get information about the tool:
     * go run ssl_analysis.go help
-* List a quick listing of the available headers:
+* Get information about the headers:
     * go run ssl_analysis.go options
 * Start it using your website:
     * go run ssl_analysis.go https://www.yourwebsite.com